Cell Expressions

 a.value = False # Prints 2

-can be omitted, in which case the
+The second argument to select can be omitted, in which case the

-cell’s value will not be updated if the condition is False
+cell’s value will not be updated if the condition is False.

 import live_cells as lc